 The AutoDesk 3DS format is used by the 3DStudio program and by a number of 3D file-interchange tools.
-The OpenGL Performer loader for 3DS files is located in the /usr/share/Performer/src/lib/libpfdb/libpf3ds directory.
+The OpenGL Performer loader for 3DS files is located in the directory /usr/share/Performer/src/lib/libpfdb/libpf3ds on IRIX and Linux and in %PFROOT%/Src/lib/libpfdb/libpf3ds on Microsoft Windows.
 This loader uses an auxiliary library, 3dsftk.a, to parse and interpret the 3ds file.

-pfdLoadFile() uses the function pfdLoadFile_3ds() to import data from 3DStudio files into OpenGL Performer run-time data structures.
+pfdLoadFile() uses the function pfdLoadFile\3ds() to import data from 3DStudio files into OpenGL Performer run-time data structures.